 A warm bowl of chili on a cold evening just makes the day better.
 You will enjoy it, even more, when all you have to do is open a can of your homemade chili and heat it up.
+This canned chili is one of my favorite canning recipes that I try to keep on hand year-round.

 This canned chili is also great to give as a meal to new mothers, someone sick or any other time when you want to bless someone with a meal in a meal train. pack up some crackers with it and they have a meal that they can heat and eat when needed.

-Can you can your own chili?
+Can you can chili?

 Canning your own meals is very satisfying and helps you become self-reliant.
 You also will know every ingredient that goes into your jars is the freshest you can buy.
 No guessing when looking at a food ingredient list anymore what some of the ingredients might be.